Raw protein diet

 Past proponents of raw food diets believed that this was the healthiest food choice for pets.
 It was also assumed that feeding such a diet would cause no harm to other animals or to humans.
 There have subsequently been multiple studies showing both these premises to be false.
-Based on overwhelming scientific evidence, AAHA does not advocate or endorse feeding pets any raw or dehydrated nonsterilized foods, including treats that are of animal origin.
+Based on overwhelming scientific evidence, AAHA does not advocate nor endorse feeding pets any raw or dehydrated nonsterilized foods, including treats that are of animal origin.

 Homemade raw food diets are unsafe because retail meats for human consumption can be contaminated with pathogens.
-Studies that have been done on both commercially available and homemade raw protein diets have found a high percentage (30–50 percent) of them contaminated with pathogenic organisms, and up to 30 percent of the dogs fed such diets may shed pathogenic organisms in their stool.
+Studies that have been done on both commercially available and homemade raw protein diets have found a high percentage (30%–50%) of them contaminated with pathogenic organisms, and up to 30% of the dogs fed such diets may shed pathogenic organisms in their stool.
 Many of the pathogens found in raw protein diets can be transmitted to the human population by contact with the food itself, pet, or environmental surfaces.
 A disturbing number of these organisms have also been shown to be resistant to multiple antimicrobials.

 Raw protein diets are now demonstrated to be a health risk for several groups, including:

 - The pets consuming the diet

 - Other animals in contact with these pets or their feces

 People at the highest risk of serious disease from the enteric pathogens found in raw diets include those that are very young, old, or immune compromised.
 These are the very groups that are the focus of most animal-assisted intervention (AAI) programs.
 It is especially important that therapy pets involved in AAI not be fed raw protein diets.